 Failure to control guests on campus or at university-sponsored events.
 Refer to the Residence Hall and Dining License Agreement and/or A Guide to Residence Hall Living for specific regulations regarding guests in residence halls.
-(Level I through IV-If a guest violates university policy, the host may be held accountable for actions of the guest.
-The level of sanctioning for the host may be dependent upon the nature of the incident(s).)
+If a guest violates university policy, the host may be held accountable for actions of the guest.
+The level of sanctioning for the host may be dependent upon the nature of the incident(s).
+(Level I- Level IV)